Russian rocket stage makes uncontrolled entry into Earth's atmosphere

 He added that the Russian rocket stage was not intended to reenter the Earth's atmosphere in this way.

 "It was meant to end up in an orbit where it would stay for many thousands of years.
 The rocket failed to restart.
-The Chinese stage reentry was by DESIGN, they deliberately left it in a low orbit."
+The Chinese stage reentry was by DESIGN, they deliberately left it in a low orbit," he said.

-Earlier Wednesday morning, McDowell said the rocket stage would reenter between 1 p.m. and 5 p.m.
-ET Wednesday.

 Russia's space agency Roscosmos told CNN the launch was operated by the Russian Ministry of Defence, which did not immediately respond to an emailed request for comment.